FREQUENTLY ASKED QUESTIONS

 1. Will the Local Child Support Agency automatically close my case when my child turns 18?

 California child support orders are enforceable until a minor turns 18.
 However, if your child is still in high school, the order is enforceable until graduation from high school or when your child turns 19, whichever comes first.
 In addition, the local child support agency will continue to enforce the court order until all arrears, or past-due support, are paid in full.
-For questions or additional information, please contact your local child support agency at (866) 901-3212 or visit childsupport.ca.gov/find-my-local-agency/.
+For questions or additional information, please contact your local child support agency at (866) 901-3212 or search on the local agency locator page.

 Private (Non IV-D) Cases